quicwg/base-drafts/draft-ietf-quic-transport.md

 client's possession of the new address.

 Until a client's address is deemed valid, the server MUST limit the rate at which it sends data to this address.
-The server MUST NOT send more than 4 * MSS bytes per estimated initial RTO period (as defined in {{QUIC-RECOVERY}}).
+The server MUST NOT send more than a minimum congestion window's worth of data per estimated RTO period (as defined in {{QUIC-RECOVERY}}).
 In the absence of this limit, the server risks being used for a denial of service attack against an unsuspecting victim.
+Note that since the server will not have any round-trip time estimates to the new address, the RTO period is likely to be estimated based on the default initial RTT (see
+{{QUIC-RECOVERY}}).

 ### Handling Address Spoofing by an On-path Attacker {#on-path-spoofing}